deepkit/deepkit-framework/website/src/pages/documentation/app/events.md

 ## Usage

-If you use a Deepkit Framework app, the event system is already included and ready to use.
+If you use a Deepkit app, the event system is already included and ready to use.

 ```typescript
 import { App, onAppExecute } from '@deepkit/app';